-Sun Point on St. Mary Lake once hosted a chalet in Glacier National Park, Montana.
+Sun Point on St. Mary Lake once hosted a chalet in Glacier National Park, Montana, USA.

 About ½ a mile (0.8 KM) later the hike arrives at the tumbling cascade of rapids and waterfalls along Baring Creek.
 Turning left leads down to Baring Falls, a small but impressive, tiered waterfall cascading through argillite into a cozy rock amphitheatre.